-All passes must be scanned upon entry and exit of the garage.
+All passes must be purchased in advance and scanned upon entry and exit of the garage.
 Make sure to record your garage selection and reference your printable barcode for location and instructions.

 Are there handling fees for tickets purchased to Goodman shows?

 Yes, Goodman Theatre charges handling fees based on your ticket delivery method.

 Our fastest and easiest delivery option is “Print @ Home.”
 If you order tickets online or over the phone, this option will send you a PDF version of your tickets directly to your email address.
 You can then present the ticket on a mobile device, or print out your tickets before attending the show.
 There is a $5 handling fee per ticket for Print @ Home tickets.

 If you prefer to pick up your tickets at the Will Call window prior to your performance, choose “Box Office” as your delivery method.
 There is a $5 handling fee per ticket for tickets picked up at the Box Office Will Call window.

 Purchased in Person at the Box Office Window

 Tickets purchased at the Goodman Box Office window do not include an additional handling fee.

 What happens if I'm late to a show?

 To cause the least amount of disruption to the performance and to other patrons, if you arrive late you'll be seated at the discretion of the house manager.
 You might not be seated in your assigned seats until intermission.
 Until you are seated, you may watch the performance on the monitor located in the lower lobby.